super-tomcat/Fastway/README.md

 ```
 Show Value Fastway Default Regex Index
 ```
    This is the index to the regex you want to start each session of Fastway with.
-Hide This must be in range of the total number of regex you have in ‘fastway-line-match-regex’.
+   This must be in range of the total number of regex you have in ‘fastway-line-match-regex’.
    Also see ‘fastway-start-with-last-used-regex’ to overide this each time you switch Fastway on during the current session.